magranato/supplementary-material-beta-delta-sensitivity/README.md

 ## Purpose of the Repository

-The material provided here is intended to complement the numerical discussion presented in the paper, with a particular focus on illustrating the sensitivity of the proposed iterative algorithm with respect to the scalar parameters $\beta$ and $\delta$.
+The purpose of this repository is to provide extended numerical results that complement the numerical example presented in the paper.
+In particular, the supplementary material illustrates the sensitivity of the proposed iterative algorithm with respect to the scalar parameters $\beta$ and $\delta$.

-In the manuscript, this sensitivity is discussed at a qualitative level due to space limitations inherent to the letter format.
-The present repository provides additional numerical data and scripts that may be of interest to readers seeking further empirical insight.
-The content of this repository is **not required** to understand, reproduce, or validate the theoretical results of the paper.
+Due to the space constraints inherent to the letter format, the manuscript discusses this aspect at a qualitative level.
+The material provided here is intended to offer additional empirical insight for interested readers and does not constitute an integral part of the published paper.

 ## Contents

 The repository includes:
-- Scripts used to generate additional numerical experiments with varying values of \(\beta\) and \(\delta\);
-- Data files summarizing the observed convergence behavior (e.g., number of iterations);
-- Optional scripts for post-processing and visualization of the results.

-A brief description of each file and its usage is provided within the corresponding directories.
+- A PDF document containing extended numerical results and additional simulations related to the numerical example presented in the paper.

+The PDF can be viewed independently and does not require any additional files or software.

-## Scope and Limitations
+## Scope and Disclaimer

-The numerical results provided here are illustrative in nature and are intended to complement the qualitative observations reported in the paper.
-They do not alter the theoretical developments, proofs, or guarantees established in the manuscript.
+The supplementary numerical results are illustrative and exploratory in nature.
+They do not modify, extend, or replace the theoretical developments, proofs, or guarantees established in the manuscript.
+The conclusions of the paper remain fully supported by the material included in the published article.

-## Citation and Use
+## Citation

-If you find this supplementary material useful for your own work, please cite the associated paper.
-This repository is provided for academic and research purposes only.
+If you find this supplementary material useful, please cite the associated paper.
+This repository is provided solely as an auxiliary resource for interested readers.

 ## Contact